The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Methods

 In our study, the vector $\mathcal{D}$ includes a combination of the power spectrum monopole $P_0(k)$ and quadrupole $P_2(k)$.
 The subscript 'data' and 'model' refers to the measurements from observations (here mocks) and theoretical model predictions.
-The covariance matrix $\mathcal{C}$ is extracted from \QUIJOTE 500 mock catalogs.
-It incorporates the variances observed in the data and is normalized to the number of the datasets, $N_d$, with the formulation:
+For each type of redshift-error, we have constructed 500 corresponding contaminated mocks and use them to build the data vector and covariance matrix.
+The covariance matrix $\mathcal{C}$ is computed and normalized to the number of the datasets, $N_d$, with the formulation:

-Where $\mathcal{D}_i$ signifies the power spectrum from a single realization and $\overline{\mathcal{D}}_i$ is ensemble mean.
+The $\mathcal{D}_i^{(n)}$ denotes the $i$-th bin of the data vector from the $n$-th mock realization and $\overline{\mathcal{D}}_i$ is the ensemble mean.
 In \QUIJOTE suite, the volume of each realization is $V_1 = 1 \, \hgpc$.
-To model the reduced cosmic variance expected from galaxy surveys, we use the rescaled covariance by volume as: $\mathcal{C'} = ({V_1}/{V_n}) \, \mathcal{C}$, where $V_n$ is the target survey volume.
+To model the reduced cosmic variance expected from galaxy surveys, we use the rescaled covariance as: $\mathcal{C'} = ({V_1}/{V_n}) \, \mathcal{C}$, where $V_n$ is the target survey volume.
 In our analyses, we rescale the covariance to an effective volume of $V_{25} = 25 \,\hgpc$ to match the expected survey volumes of DESI and \textit{Euclid}.